MuhammadHaris8171/MuhammadHaris8171/README.md

 ### 🚀 About Me

-I'm a passionate Web Developer specializing in the **MERN Stack** (MongoDB, Express, React, Node.js).
+I'm a passionate Web Developer specializing in the **MERN Stack** (MongoDB, Express, React, Node.js) and NextJs.
 I love crafting dynamic, user-friendly web applications that deliver real value.
 Whether it's building from scratch or enhancing existing solutions, I thrive on solving problems and pushing the limits of what the web can do.

 ---